About Us - Marine Trades Institute

 About Us

-under the name “Great Lakes Boat Building School”.
-The school is located in Michigan’s Eastern Upper Peninsula in the Les Cheneaux Islands, a place that is one of the wooden boat capitals in the nation.
-Local wooden boat enthusiasts were in search of a way to keep the tradition and skills of wooden boat building alive, thus beginning a trade school which focused solely on wooden boats.
+Marine Trades Institute was established under the name “Great Lakes Boat Building School.”
+The school, located in Michigan’s Eastern Upper Peninsula in the Les Cheneaux Islands, is situated in one of the wooden boat capitals of the nation.
+Local wooden boat enthusiasts wanted to keep the tradition and skills of wooden boat building alive, thus beginning a trade school which focused solely on wooden boats.
 In 2006, a 12,000 square foot facility was built and the first student enrolled that fall.

 Mission